 One study compared a topical ketoconazole solution with Minoxidil for treating female pattern hair loss .
 Both treatments worked well, though topical ketoconazole took 2 months longer to generate similar results.

 But there’s no doubt that the topical ketoconazole treatment visibly improved the diffuse thinning caused by this hereditary hair loss condition:

 Please be aware that the above comparisons refer to topical Minoxidil which is not the same as Minoxidil shampoo.

-Nizoral is available over-the-counter in most pharmacies and some supermarkets.
+Nizoral is available over-the-counter (otc) in most pharmacies and some supermarkets.
+You’ll likely find it shelved along with other otc dandruff shampoos.
 You may also be able to get Nizoral on prescription if you have a fungal infection on your scalp.